 A big mention must go out to the guest speakers Cat Pollard & Marlon Hepi, who spent Saturday morning sharing their expertise with the whānau.
-Cat spoke on how a bleed forms in a typical Haemophiliac, and well as the to find the time to take a moment importance of 'te whare tapawha', and how it can be used to treat patients in a more holistic way.
+Cat spoke on how a bleed forms in a typical Haemophiliac, and well as the importance of 'te whare tapawha', and how it can be used to treat patients in a more holistic way.
 Marlon spoke on the many avenues that are available to people who are in need of special services.

-The Matariki event occurred in the Saturday afternoon and saw the whanau returning to Auckland's Stardome observatory to see a show that inspired an informative outlook on the night sky.
+The Matariki event occurred in the Saturday afternoon and saw the whānau returning to Auckland's Stardome observatory to see a show that inspired an informative outlook on the night sky.
 The invitations went out to both the Piritoto and the Northern groups, in the spirit of better cementing our ideal of 'Kotahitanga', or unity.